mikebrady/dacquery/README.md

 #### NAME AND DESCRIPTION
-Dacaroni is a command-line utility that scans a Linux system's [ALSA](https://www.alsa-project.org/) audio cards for Digital to Analog Converters -- "DACs" -- and lists the combinations of rates, sample formats and channels
+Dacquery is a command-line utility that scans a Linux system's [ALSA](https://www.alsa-project.org/) audio cards for Digital to Analog Converters -- "DACs" -- and lists the combinations of rates, sample formats and channels
 (with channel maps if available) they accept.
 (Interleaved audio is assumed.)

-Dacaroni only probes interfaces that begin with `hw:`, `hdmi:` or `iec958:`.
+Dacquery only probes interfaces that begin with `hw:`, `hdmi:` or `iec958:`.

-Dacaroni also lists the mixers  attached to the cards, listing their ranges, decibel-denominated ranges if provided and, if so, whether they accept a special decibel "volume" that causes them to mute.
+Dacquery also lists the mixers  attached to the cards, listing their ranges, decibel-denominated ranges if provided and, if so, whether they accept a special decibel "volume" that causes them to mute.

-The name on the command line is `dacaroni`.
+The name on the command line is `dacquery`.

 #### EXAMPLE

 ```
-$ dacaroni
+$ dacquery
   --- Alsa Version: 1.2.12.
   --- Sound Cards: 1.
   --- Card 0: